SRichard77/DH-Exploration-Excercise/results.md

 #### Further research that could be done with this data

 I believe that there is a lot of things that can be done with this data, and many arguments that can be made.
 Throughout this course I have learned many different ways digital history can argue.
 With the data from Abbie Bright's diary, I believe an analysis can be done on her gender, race and class.
 While she was obviously from a privileged background, I wonder what else can be explored to further expand on this.
 Perhaps, maybe in comparison to a diary of someone from a marginalized group, as I am sure their diary entries would be quite different.
-While Abbie was able to travel and hide the fact she was a lone young woman by visiting family along her journey, I question would this be possible for a woman from a marginalized group?
+While Abbie was able to travel and hide the fact she was a lone young woman by visiting family along her journey, I question would this be possible for a woman from a marginalized group in society?
+With Abbie Bright's diary, there are plenty of questions and analysis' that can emerge from it.

 [^1]: Leon, Sharon.
 “Returning Women to the History of Digital History.” bracket, April 11, 2019 (http://www.6floors.org/bracket/2016/03/07/returning-women-to-the-history-of-digital-history/).